 Bow River Spey Camps

-2024 DATES
+2026 DATES

-More and more seasoned anglers/casters are participating in the Spey Camps.
-What initially started as a trip preparation/general overview course has turned into a different animal altogether (or several different animals).
-Experienced casters and anglers find great value in the curriculum because they have hit a plateau in their casting and fishing.
-There is a place for all levels of experience and the mixture of experiences in the groups sometimes makes it even more fulfilling for all involved.
+More and more seasoned anglers and casters are attending the Spey Camps.
+What began as a trip-preparation or general-overview course has evolved into a more robust and multifaceted program.
+Experienced casters and anglers often find great value in the curriculum because they have reached a plateau in their casting and fishing.
+The camps welcome all experience levels, and the mix of backgrounds within each group often enhances the experience for everyone.

 Course Curriculum Covers: